Wynn finishes in top five while local middle and high school XC teams place high at DWS meet - Americus Times-Recorder

 Schley County’s Grace Hardage was the next local runner to cross the finish line.
 Hardage finished in 37th place in a time of 24:37.70.
 For Hardage, who is returning from a knee injury, her time and placing was a pleasant surprise.
 “This here is my first race for this year and I think I did really good because I wasn’t expecting to do good because of my knee,” said Hardage. “

 FC’s Maria Kilheffer finished the meet four spots behind Hardage in a time of 24:50.01, which was almost three minutes faster than what she ran at the Lee County Invitational the week before.
-Julia Claire Hubbard was the next Southland Lady Raider to cross.
+Julia Claire was the next Southland Lady Raider to cross.
 Hubbard finished the race in a time of 27:00.15.
 The next Schley County Lady Wildcat to cross the finish line was Lilly Bacon, who finished in a time of 27:28.35.
 Maddie Godwin of Southland Academy finished five spots behind Bacon in a time of 27:41.79.
 The next FC runner to cross the finish line was Jasmine Kilheffer.
 Kilheffer finished the race in a time of 28:29.23, which was almost two minutes faster than her time of 32:00.90 at the Lee County Invitational.

 Both the DWS meet and the Lee County Invitational were held at the same location, but the course layout was different in that the course at the DWS meet was flatter.
 The cooler weather on Saturday also made a difference, as numerous runners were able to run faster times.